MateDawid/Django-flat-browser/README.md

 # Flat-browser
 > This application enables to browse flat offers in chosen city, price and surface area in your webbrowser.
+It collects data from external API and using webscraping.
 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)